 Like Game Day in the original Asylum, Championship represents the final challenge.
 It is a series of “sports” re-enacted as fitness moves.
 For example, “volleyball” involves diving, “digging” with a band, jumping up, and shuffling around the ladder.

-I don’t think it’s as hard as Game Day.
-Granted, it’s tough and fun.
-But, I was expecting a little more of a “this is killing me” type of challenge.
 Championship includes “Sudden Death Overtime” which doubles as a fit test.
-It requires weights too, but only for one section.
+This DVD requires weights too, but only for one section.

 Off Day Stretch